 Given the breadth of the patient population that Montefiore serves, the program could be generalized to other geographic areas, although variation in payer dynamics, and in patient income and health, must be taken into consideration.

 It remains to be seen how ACO cost savings will influence the health care system.
 Will payers put more pressure on providers to accept increasingly narrow profit margins?
 Will ACOs become ubiquitous?
 As we observe how this movement plays out, Montefiore and other organizations are providing strong evidence that the ACO model is effective in improving patient health as well as lowering costs.

-About Andrew Croshaw: He is a Partner at Leavitt Partners, where he directs the Center for Accountable Care Intelligence.
+Mr. Croshaw is a partner at Leavitt Partners, where he directs the Center for Accountable Care Intelligence.
 The center informs client decisionmaking through research, analytics, and seasoned perspectives that provide insight into how payment models and care integration trends are impacting the health care landscape.
-Mr. Croshaw also coauthored the white paper, Growth and Dispersion of Accountable Care Organizations: June 2012 Update, available at http://leavittpartners.com/wp-content/uploads/2012/06/Growth-and-Dispersion-of-ACOs-June-2012-Update.pdf (If you don't have the software to open this PDF, download free Adobe Acrobat Reader® software .)
+Mr. Croshaw also coauthored the white paper Growth and Dispersion of Accountable Care Organizations: June 2012 Update, available at http://leavittpartners.com/wp-content/uploads/2012/06/Growth-and-Dispersion-of-ACOs-June-2012-Update.pdf (If you don't have the software to open this PDF, download free Adobe Acrobat Reader® software .)

 Disclosure Statement: Mr. Croshaw reported no financial interests or business/professional affiliations relevant to the work described in this commentary.